DanaEilam/Word-Search-Educational-Software/README.md

 # Introduction
 <b>This is an example of a full game-based educational software I programmed in the army, similar to a word search puzzle.
-It was programmed using Flash Builder and Adobe Animate and I worked with many parties to fully create it – filming unit, graphic designers, transcribers and user experience experts.</b>
+It was programmed in ActionScript using Flash Builder and Adobe Animate and I worked with many parties to fully create it – filming unit, graphic designers, transcribers and user experience experts.</b>

 # Explanation
 <ins>Since this is a military product, I cannot share the code or the product itself.
 Therefore,<b> I attached a demonstration video of this educational software at the bottom of this file.</b></ins>